-ITEM 1 - LEGAL PROCEEDINGS
+ITEM 1 - LEGAL PROCEEDINGS.

-On August 11, 2010, we initiated a lawsuit by filing a complaint against Aastra, Apple, Cisco, NEC in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that these parties infringe on certain of our patents.
+On August 11, 2010, we initiated a lawsuit by filing a complaint against Aastra, Apple, Cisco, and NEC in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that these parties infringe on certain of our patents.
 We seek damages and injunctive relief.
+A claim construction hearing has been scheduled for January 5, 2012 and trial is scheduled for November 13, 2012 in that lawsuit.
 On January 12, 2011, we initiated a lawsuit by filing a complaint against Siemens and Mitel in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that these companies infringe two of our patents.
 We seek damages and injunctive relief.
-On April 12.
-2011, we amended the complaint to add Avaya Inc. as a defendant.
+On April 12, 2011, we amended the complaint to add Avaya Inc. as a defendant.
+No claim construction hearing or trial dates have been set in that lawsuit.